zcorpan/html-parser-book/manuscript/parser.md

 >      Oh well.
 There's no way they could aCONNECTION TERMINATED BY PEER
 > ```

 Browsers also did reparsing in some other situations, such as an unclosed `title` element and, in particular, an unclosed `<!--` in a script element (which looks like a comment but is actually text).
-More on this in the *Script states* section.
+More on this in the {% ref "parser", "Script states" %} section.
 Switching to not doing reparsing was not without facing web compatibility problems.
 In March 2008, I sent the following [email](https://lists.w3.org/Archives/Public/public-html/2008Mar/0249.html) to the public-html mailing list:

 > We were fixing our bugs regarding reparsing, but were a bit scared to fix reparsing of comments and escaped text spans, so I asked in #whatwg if someone could be kind enough to provide some data on the matter...
 >